A3 : an Analytical Low-Rank Approximation Framework for Attention: Experiments

 \paragraph{Higher inference throughput} The low-rank approximation methods that target general linear layers only save the FLOPs of GEMM in linear layers, but induce runtime overhead like extra GEMM kernel launches and read/write for small matrices.
 In contrast, \mymethod{} saves the GEMM FLOPs in both linear layers and attention, without inducing these overheads.
 We profile prefilling throughput measured in TPS (tokens/sec) of LLaMA-2-13B on an A100 40GB, and visualize the speedup in~\Cref{fig:tps:llama-2-13b-a100}. \svdllm{} only has speedup for aggressive compression, while \mymethod{} always achieves a speedup, higher than \svdllm{}.
+More runtime analysis can be found in Appendix~\ref{sec:appendix:runtime-analysis}.